camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/overview.md

 ## Officially supported platforms

-With the right configuration, Camunda Platform 8 could be deployed on any Kubernetes distribution (Cloud or On-premises), however, officially, we test and support a [specific list of platforms](./platforms/platforms.md).
+With the right configuration, Camunda Platform 8 can be deployed on any Kubernetes distribution (Cloud or on-premise).
+However, we officially test and support a [specific list of platforms](./platforms/platforms.md).

 ## Use Helm to install on Kubernetes